 This post may contain affiliate links.
 For more information please see my disclosure page.

-Hook: 3mm (I’m using this set of hooks from Amazon)
+Hook: 3mm (I’m using this set of hooks)

 Yarn needle (for weaving in ends at the end)